vmapps/attack2neo/README.md

 # attack2neo
-Import Mitre Att&amp;ck data into Neo4j database
+Import Mitre Entreprise Att&amp;ck data into Neo4j database

 ## Purpose
 Purpose of this very simple tool is to :